wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 :::image type="content" source="../media/02-Screenshot-MSIX-packaging-tool.PNG" alt-text="Screenshot of MSIX packaging tool." border="true":::

+> [!NOTE]

+> MSIX app attach does not support modification package.

-Use the following steps to create the MSIX packages.
+In the MSIX packaging tool (MPT) use the following steps to repackage an application to MSIX.

-1. Prepare the computer.
+1. MPT prepares the computer.
 In this step, the MSIX package driver is installed and Windows Update is disabled.

 2. Choose the installer you want to package.
 This step varies based on the installers that you choose to convert.
 The last part of this step is to sign the package using one of the following options: